 - Slowly add the granulated sugar while gradually increasing the mixer’s speed.

-- Whip the egg whites continuously until they are glossy, fluffy, and achieve a soft peak.
+- Whip the egg whites continuously until they are glossy and fluffy, and achieve a soft peak.
 (At the end of the whisk, the egg whites will create a curving tail.)

 - Gently fold roughly one-third of the egg whites into the egg yolk mixture using a spatula.
 The egg yolk batter will become more fluid as a result.